DMW2151/symmetrical-winter/readme.md

 - AWS_ACCOUNT_ID
 - CHEF_SSH_VPC_CIDR -> The whitelisted CIDR range for Hub users

-Note that it is possible (but highly discouraged) to deploy from a local machine, the `local-exec` steps in the `terraform` pipeline are largely dependent on your environment.
-Deploying locally from an Ubuntu:20.04 VM would most closely replicate `hashicorp/terraform-github-actions`.
+Note that it is possible (but highly discouraged) to deploy from a local machine, Deploying locally from an Ubuntu:20.04 VM would most closely replicate `hashicorp/terraform-github-actions`.

 The credentialing information passed to the repository requires an IAM role with a fairly high level of privilege.
 If your org doesn't maintain IAM roles with write level access to AWS services in this deployment (e.g. you use SSO temp credentials)these will need to be rotated out relatively often.